 If your STAR circuit is not too extensive with each spur in the region of 20-50 metres you can expect quite good reliable performance using this technique.
-If you experience any problems though, there is a RS485 distribution box available CODE PT750 to help overcome any problems.
+If you experience any problems though, consider fitting an RS485 distribution box.